- What Is It

 - Since some of the bacteria, fungi, or viruses that cause balanitis are contagious, balanitis could be considered "contagious" under special conditions (such as balanitis caused by STDs).

 How can you tell if you have balanitis?
-What its symptoms and signs?
+What are symptoms and signs?

 If the male with whom one has had contact has balanitis caused by chemical or normal skin bacteria, it is unlikely that the disease is contagious.
 However, there is a significant risk of a person becoming infected if he or she has been exposed to a male who has balanitis caused by specific viruses, bacteria, or fungi such as: